leveris133t/API-docs/new/onboarding.md

 #### Other custom steps

-The workflow for this step depends on the *`step.code`*.
+The workflow for this step depends on the *`step.code`* and *`step.backendStep`*.
 Please see the [Onboarding API documentation](mw-gen-user-activation-ib/user-activation-public-ib/latest/) for more details.

 ### User activation and public and private endpoints